awsdocs/aws-iot-docs/developerguide/managing-index.md

 }
 ```

-Timestamps are given in milliseconds since epoch, so `1556649855046` represents 6:44:15\.046 PM on Tuesday, April 30, 2019 \(GMT\)\.
+Timestamps are given in milliseconds since epoch, so `1556649855046` represents 6:44:15\.046 PM on Tuesday, April 30, 2019 \(UTC\)\.

 **Important**
-If a device has been disconnected for approximately an hour, the `"timestamp"` value of the connectivity status might be missing\.
+If a device has been disconnected for approximately an hour, the `"timestamp"` value and the `"disconnectReason"` value of the connectivity status might be missing\.

 ## Restrictions and limitations<a name="index-limitations"></a>